-For this Instructables, I wanted to share with you an easy way to make an awesome concrete lamp.
+For this instructable, I wanted to share with you an easy way to make an awesome concrete lamp!

-This idea can be scaled for all size, whether you want to go small or larger.
-As is the lamp stands 46 1/2 inches tall.
+This idea can be scaled for all sizes, whether you want to go small or large.
+As is, the lamp stands 46 1/2 -inches tall.
 Paired with a smart outlet this can now be a smart lamp control by voice or an app.
 I think it would be even cooler if I had put LEDs on both sides.
 All in all, it can be a very nice piece to have in your living space.
 It's could also make a great gift.
 I may just make another one so I have a matching pair.
-Well, let's get to making.
+Well, let's get to making!

 Step 1: Cutting All the Parts

-Using an 8-foot lumber 1in by 3in, I made a mark at the halfway mark.
-Next, cut at the mark, but make a miter cut at 45 degrees.
-This way you start off on the right foot.
-Just an efficient way to proceed to the next step.
+Using an 8-foot lumber 1 x 3 inches, I made a mark at the halfway mark.
+Next, I cut at the mark, but made a miter cut at 45 degrees -- this way you start off on the right foot.
+It's just an efficient way to proceed to the next step.

 Here what you will end up with, after all your cuts.